6 min read

 COVID-19 drove a sharp increase in DDoS attacks

-Throughout the year, we mitigated an average of 500 unique attacks a day.
-In total, we mitigated upwards of 200,000 unique DDoS attacks against our global infrastructure.
+Throughout the year, we mitigated an average of 500 multi-vector attacks on Azure resources a day.
+In total, we mitigated upwards of 200,000 multi-vector DDoS attacks against our global infrastructure.

-The peak attack period was during March to April 2020 with the onset of the COVID-19 outbreak, as countries across the globe implemented lockdowns and stay at home measures.
-We mitigated around 800 to 1,000 attacks per day, more than 50 percent higher than pre-COVID levels during the same time in previous years.
+The peak attack period was during March to April 2020 with the onset of the COVID-19 outbreak, as countries across the globe implemented lockdowns and stay-at-home measures.
+We mitigated around 800 to 1,000 multi-vector attacks per day, more than 50 percent higher than pre-COVID levels during the same time in previous years.

 Number of DDoS attacks during COVID-19 outbreak